 The research also adds weight to the findings of other studies which suggest SARS-CoV-2 triggers the upregulation of its own receptor, creating a positive feedback loop that leads to more cells being infected.

-You can read more about the study in the paper – Cigarette smoke exposure and inflammatory signaling increase the expression of the SARS-CoV-2 receptor ACE2 in the respiratory tract – was recently published in Developmental Cell.
+You can read more about the study in the paper – Cigarette smoke exposure and inflammatory signaling increase the expression of the SARS-CoV-2 receptor ACE2 in the respiratory tract – which was recently published in Developmental Cell.
 DOI: 10.1016/j.devcel.2020.05.012